ksator/junos-verifications-automation-with-jsnapy/README.md

 # How to use this repo:

 ## About this repo:
 It has ready to use JSNAPy content.

-## JSNAPy Installation
+## Install JSNAPy:
+you need to install JSNAPy:
 ```
 sudo pip install jsnapy
 ```
+Another option would to pull a docker image that has JSNAPy from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/)

 ## JSNAPy version:
-We tested these scripts with jsnapy 1.1.0
+I tested these scripts with jsnapy 1.1.0
 ```
 jsnapy -V
 JSNAPy version: 1.1.0